I'm a cowboy, on a steel horse I ride,

 - Fallout has several aspects of this despite (or perhaps because of) being a post-apocalyptic wasteland.
 Especially the second game, in which the New California Republic was spreading it's influence north and east resulting in several "frontier towns" (although many did exist before the NCR).
 This would have been explored further in the cancelled Van Buren version of Fallout 3 which had a major sub-plot about the NCR establishing railways.

-- Fallout New Vegas clearly evokes this trope up and down.
-Two hundred and fifty years after the nuclear war, the American Midwest starts to look less like an irradiated wasteland and more like it has returned to late 19th century with heaps of schizotech.
+- Fallout: New Vegas clearly evokes this trope up and down.
+Two hundred and fifty years after the nuclear war, the American Southwest starts to look less like an irradiated wasteland and more like it has returned to late 19th century with heaps of schizotech.
 People finally start producing their own technology alongside with scavenging the ruins.
 As a result, laser pistols run side-by-side with .44 revolvers, while cowboy hats and dusters are worn next to Powered Armor; the driving theme is no longer survival on the ruins of civilization but rather the reconquest of the frontier and the conflict between civilization and lawlessness.